mrahhal/cv/README.md

 ## Print

-Hit Ctrl+P in google chrome and print to pdf.
+Hit Ctrl+P in google chrome and print to pdf or a printer.